NsByte/AwesomeCTF/README.md

 3. Enjoy!

 Stopping the environment:
-docker-compose down
+docker-compose down -v
 Starting the environment:
-docker-compose -f docker-compose.yaml up
+docker-compose -f docker-compose.yaml up --force-recreate

 You can reset the progress by deleting the docker volume.